f5devcentral/f5-agility-labs-containers/docs/class2/f5-asp-and-controller/f5-asp-and-controller-asp-review.rst

 	Name:	asp-my-backend.marathon.mesos
 	Address: 10.2.10.40

 Here we can see that our asp instances also have a DNS name that we can resolve.
 This is this hostname we specified when we started our frontend application with the backend link.

-In our frontend application deployment, we also forced the "ServicePort" to 31899 so that we knew on which port our ASP would be listening to.
+In our frontend application deployment, we also forced the ``ServicePort`` to 31899 so that we knew on which port our ASP would be listening to.
 This works well but also create some issues: What would happen if we want to deploy more than 2 ASP instances ?
 In our setup it won't work: We have only 2 agents, so we have only 2 ports available to listen on 31899.
 Marathon would be able to deploy 2 instances and then would fail allocating more instances:

 .. image:: /_static/class2/f5-asp-and-controller-deploy-4-asp-instances-fail.png
 	:align: center